 Categories

 Why is my quiz showing up as an assignment?

-Canvas uses Assignments, available from the course navigation menu on the left, as an umbrella that includes all assessments.
-Any quizzes (Classic or New) or discussions that you create for a course can be accessed from their respective links or from assignments link in the course navigation menu on the left.
+Canvas uses Assignments, available from the course navigation menu on the left, as an umbrella that includes all activities.
+Any quizzes (Classic or New), discussions, and assignments that you create for a course can be accessed from their respective links or from the assignments link in the course navigation menu on the left.
+This is […]

+Categories